Midawek/ARC9-Sticker-Pack-Maker/README.md

 ┃  ┣━┫┣┳┛┃  ┗━┫  ┃   ┗━┓ ┃ ┃┃  ┣┻┓┣╸ ┣┳┛   ┣━┛┣━┫┃  ┣┻┓   ┃┃┃┣━┫┣┻┓┣╸ ┣┳┛╺╋╸╺╋╸
 ┗━ ╹ ╹╹┗╸┗━╸┗━┛ ━┛   ┗━┛ ╹ ╹┗━╸╹ ╹┗━╸╹┗╸   ╹  ╹ ╹┗━╸╹ ╹   ╹ ╹╹ ╹╹ ╹┗━╸╹┗╸ ╹  ╹
 ```
-# ♡ Made by Midawek ♡ Made with love for ARC9 Community ♡
+# ♡ Made by Midawek ♡ with love for ARC9 Community ♡

 ARC9 Sticker Pack Generator+ is a cli/python tool that allows you to create stickers in bulk or invidually in to a ready to use addon.